UBC-STAT/stat-201/docs/syllabus-page.md

 everything.
 If you had done the worksheets and tutorial, this should not be a problem for you.

-- **Midterms:** two 45-minute mid-terms will be administered at the start of the lecture in Weeks 5 and 9 (or Weeks 3 and 5 in Summer Terms).
+- **Midterms:** two 45-minute mid-terms will be administered at the start of the tutorial in Weeks 5 and 9 (or Weeks 3 and 5 in Summer Terms).
 The first midterm will cover Weeks 1 to 4 (i.e., Worksheets/Tutorials 1, 2, 3, and 4, plus
 the readings).
 The second midterm will <em>focus</em> on Weeks 6, 7, and 8 (i.e.,
 Worksheets/Tutorials 1, 2, 3, and 4, plus